-We are licensed and insured in GA, AL, OH, SC, VA, TX, TN and NC.
+We are licensed and insured in Georgia, Alabama, Ohio, South Carolina, Virginia, Texas, Tennessee and North Carolina.
 When you need an Atlanta Plumber, give us a call.
 We serve all of Metro Atlanta including, Buford, Alpharetta, Roswell, Decatur, Lawrenceville, Cumming, Duluth and all surrounding areas.

 Gary and Greg Greenlee are both master Atlanta plumbers with over 50 years combined experience.
 We have completed thousands of yard line replacements, apartments units, and houses.
 We are generally competing for your business against large nationwide corporations with very high overhead.
 When you see our low prices, it’s not because we don’t know what we are doing, it’s because our overhead is low and we are very efficient at what we do.

 Polybutylene piping is a low-cost piping formed of plastic resin used for water pipe.
 It is commonly gray, white, blue or sometimes black in color.
 Blue Poly piping is employed as a substitute for copper piping in underground water mains.
 Due to the ease of installing interior polybutylene piping, it was used in the construction of millions of homes throughout the U.S. between 1978 and 1995; however, it has been discovered that as polybutylene pipe ages and reacts with water-soluble oxidants, it begins to degrade and can leak, causing severe damage to the surrounding building structure.

 - Yard drainage

 - Service Line

 The presence of polybutylene pipe can severely affect a home’s value on the real estate market.
 Polybutylene pipe generally takes 10-15 years to begin to show signs of severe deterioration; therefore it is important to know what problems can be caused by its presence, and what can be done about it before it does pose a risk.